The Automotive Customer Journey Explained

 Stage 5: Advocacy

 Happy buyers post reviews and send referrals.
 Unhappy ones post reviews and send warnings.
-There’s no middle lane here.
-A customer who had a smooth buying experience and then got a follow-up call that felt personal, not robotic, is far more likely to come back.
-Willowood’s BDC operation runs 14 hours a day, 8am to 10pm ET, and that follow-up consistency is exactly what keeps the advocacy cycle feeding new awareness-stage shoppers back into the top of your funnel.
+There’s no middle lane.
+A customer who had a smooth buying experience and got a follow-up call that felt personal, not robotic, is far more likely to come back and send friends.
+That cycle feeds new awareness-stage shoppers back into the top of your funnel, and it costs you nothing extra.

 Digital Touchpoints That Actually Move Metal

 Most dealerships concentrate their digital budget on two or three channels and call it omnichannel.
 That’s not how buyers shop.
 They bounce between Instagram, Google, your website, a third-party review site, and back to Instagram inside a single research session.
-You need presence across that whole loop, not just the last click.
+You need presence across that whole loop.

 Social Media

 Social is where awareness gets built and where conquest audiences get targeted.
-Meta’s platform, in particular, lets you get surgical about who sees your inventory ads.
+Meta’s platform lets you get surgical about who sees your inventory ads.
 In-market signals, lookalike audiences built from your CRM, conquest by zip code.
-When you combine that targeting with compelling creative and consistent spend, the results are real.
-Willowood Ventures holds a Meta Certified Partnership, which means our campaigns get access to tools and support that most independent agencies can’t touch.
+Willowood Ventures holds a Meta Certified Partnership, which means our campaigns access tools and support most independent agencies can’t touch.
+The creative has to match the targeting, though.
+Great targeting behind weak creative still loses.

 Your Website and VDPs

 The website is your digital showroom.
-If the lot was dark, the inventory was scattered, and the signs were confusing, nobody would walk in.
+If the lot was dark and the signs were confusing, nobody would walk in.
 Same rules apply online.
-Fast load times, clear calls to action, accurate pricing, and real photos.
+Fast load times, clear calls to action, accurate pricing, real photos.
 Buyers spending time on your VDPs are telling you they’re close.
 Make it easy to take the next step.

 BDC and Lead Follow-Up

 Generating leads without a disciplined follow-up process is the most expensive mistake in dealership marketing.
-A lead that sits for four hours is already shopping your competitor.
-Speed, persistence, and a human voice on the other end of the line are what convert form fills into appointments.
-The numbers back this up: a well-run BDC operation targeting the right audiences hits a 35% set rate and a 65% show rate on appointments.
-That kind of consistency doesn’t happen by accident.
+A lead that sits four hours is already on your competitor’s lot.
+Speed, persistence, and a human voice on the other end convert form fills into appointments.
+Willowood’s BDC runs 14 hours a day, 8am to 10pm ET, and that consistency produces a 35% set rate with a 65% show rate on appointments.
+Those numbers don’t happen by accident.
+They happen because someone actually picks up the phone.

 What Strong Execution Actually Looks Like

 Theory is useful.
 Proof is better.
-Here’s what the automotive customer journey strategy looks like when it’s executed correctly, pulled from actual Willowood Ventures client campaigns:
+Here’s what a full-funnel automotive customer journey strategy produces when it’s executed correctly.

 Those aren’t projections.
 Those are closed deals with real gross attached.
-The strategy behind every one of them follows the same logic: show up at every stage of the buyer’s journey, follow up fast and often, and make the path from interest to appointment as frictionless as possible.
+Every one of them follows the same logic: show up at every stage of the buyer’s journey, follow up fast and often, and make the path from interest to appointment as frictionless as possible.

 Start with an honest audit.
 Where are your buyers coming from?
 Where are they dropping off?
 What does your lead response time look like at 7pm on a Tuesday?
 Most stores have gaps they don’t know about because nobody’s measuring the full journey from first click to signed deal.

-Then find a partner who’s actually done this at scale.
+Then find a partner who’s done this at scale.
 Willowood Ventures has worked with 200-plus dealerships across the country.
 The playbook is proven.
-The packages start at $4,995, which makes serious automotive marketing accessible whether you’re a single-point rural store or a high-volume urban dealer group.
-Call 843-310-4108 to find out what a full-funnel strategy looks like for your specific market.
+Packages start with demo-call pricing, which makes serious full-funnel marketing accessible whether you’re a single-point rural store or a high-volume urban dealer group.
+Call 843-310-4108 to find out what this strategy looks like for your specific market.

 Frequently Asked Questions